-If the insurer is proposing to make changes or add new fees, Appendix D must be submitted.
+If the company is proposing to make changes or add new fees, Appendix D must be submitted.
 A Certificate of the Actuary is not required where the only change proposed is for fees.
-The rationale for changes, a Certificate of the Officer and draft Auto Insurance manual pages are required.
+The rationale for changesand the Certificate of the Officer are required.